 In my case, I found a proper balance between technical certificate support and its price with Sectigo (former Comodo) S/MIME certificates.
 Although the issuing process is somewhat cumbersome, it is fully automated, and the customer support is really great.

-After my certificate is issued and collected, I exported it from the browser to create a backup copy in ‘pfx’ format protected with a strong password: I will need that copy later to transfer the certificate on YubiKey.
+After my certificate is issued and collected, I exported it from the browser to create a backup copy in ‘pfx’ format protected with a strong password: I will need that copy later to transfer the certificate to YubiKey.
 As I had collected my S/MIME certificate on Windows using Internet Explorer, at that moment the Windows certificate store contained the certificate along with its private key:

 Storing the certificate on YubiKey